karanpratapsingh/learn-go/README.md

 Since a method is tied to a particular type, we can have the same method names for multiple receivers.

-But generally, it might just come down to preference?
-Such as "method calls are much easier to read and understand than function calls" or the other way around.
+But in the end, it might just come down to preference, such as _"method calls are much easier to read and understand than function calls"_ or the other way around.

 # Arrays and Slices